.

 Just a line to express our appreciation of your splendid efforts to publicise the Basingstoke Canal and to welcome boaters last weekend.
 The arrangements were very successful and were tremendously appreciated by boaters such as ourselves.
 Thank you again all very much indeed.
 Daffy Major sailed to the Deepcut locks on Saturday.
 The barbeque on Saturday evening was delicious and very satisfying (thanks again to all concerned) — and wonderful value for money!
 On Sunday Daffy Major successfully navigated all three low bridges; it seemed to us that Wharf and Reading Road were the lowest.
 We turned round just beyond 'Fox & Hounds'.
 Yours appreciatively, C. Lunnon, Claverton, Sparken Hill, Worksop, Notts.

 P.S.
-Rather to my surprise, I found the Basingstoke one of the loveliest canals that I've been on - and I've been on many!
+Rather to my surprise, I found the Basingstoke one of the loveliest canals that I've been on - and I've been

 [back to top]